 Always address any of your child’s speech and language development concerns with your pediatrician.

-BULLYING—it’s been around a long time.
-No parent wants their child to be the victim of a bully.
+It’s been around a long time.
+No one wants their child to be the victim of a bully.
 The best way to protect your child is to empower them!
 If the concept of bullying is new to your child I’d suggest reading a few good picture books first to introduce the topic.
 Some good options:

 One by Kathryn Otoshi